dansmyers/IntroToCS-Spring-2021/Labs/2-Variables_and_Input.md

 Write a program to read in a weight in kilograms and convert it to pounds.
 There are about 2.20462 pounds in one kilogram.
 Display the result to one decimal place.

-The current world record for weight lifted overhead in the clean and jerk is 263.5 kg, held by the vending-machine-sized Iranian superheavyweight weightlifter [Hossein Rezazadeh](https://www.youtube.com/watch?v=FOE-PZJq2sk).
+The current world record for weight lifted overhead in the clean and jerk is 263.5 kg, held by the vending-machine-sized Iranian superheavy weightlifter [Hossein Rezazadeh](https://www.youtube.com/watch?v=FOE-PZJq2sk).
 Use your program to calculate the weight of Rezazadeh's record lift in pounds.